Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Main keyword: "have a Shopify webshop built"

-Cluster keywords: "shopify expert netherlands", "shopify partner", "build e-commerce website"
+Cluster keywords: "shopify expert belgium", "shopify partner", "build ecommerce website"

-Long-tail: "shopify webshop built price", "shopify migration specialist"
+Long-tail: "shopify webshop creation cost", "shopify migration specialist"

 Result: One page ranks for 15+ related keywords.

-The SEO expert Jill Whalen perfectly summarizes this in her famous statement about sustainable SEO:
+SEO expert Jill Whalen perfectly summarizes this in her well-known statement about sustainable SEO:

-“A good SEO approach only gets stronger over time.
-Only search engine tricks need to change every time the algorithms change.”
+“Good SEO approaches only get stronger over time.
+Only search engine tricks need to constantly change as algorithms shift.”

 Step 2: CPC intent analysis (ClickForest method)

-Research shows that a high Cost-Per-Click often indicates a high conversion intent.
-We have validated this with our Dutch data:
+Research shows that a high Cost-Per-Click often indicates high conversion intent.
+We have validated this with our Belgian data:

 Practical example: "Shopify expert" (€8 CPC) converted 3x better than "create webshop" (€2 CPC) for our Shopify projects.